-- Wrap clear packing tape (or wide masking tape, duct tape) loosely around and across your hand (sticky side out) then wipe/pat down furniture and areas where your critters tend to hang out.
+- Wrap wide tape (packing/masking/duct) loosely around and across your hand (sticky side out).
+Wipe/pat down furniture and areas where your critters tend to lounge.
 Works well on clothes too.
-It aint pretty but it works.
+It aint pretty but it does the trick.

 - Try a thick, dense sponge.
-Look in stores for special cleanup sponges–they need to be quite dense to work best.
+Look in stores for special cleanup varieties–they need to be quite dense for best results.
 They’re about $5 or $6 and can be washed and reused over and over again.

 - Try a good, portable wet vac.

-- Take a spray bottle, give two good squirts of Downy and fill the rest of the bottle with lukewarm water.
-Shake to mix well, then spray area.
-Let dry and vacuum.
-This seems to help with carpets.
+- Take a spray bottle, give two squirts of Downy fabric softener and fill the rest of the bottle with lukewarm water.
+Shake to mix, then spritz area.
+Allow to dry then vacuum.
+This technique provides good results for carpeting.

-- Spray with Static Guard, dry then sweep, vacuum or sponge the area.
+- Spray Static Guard over surface, allow to dry then sweep, vacuum or wipe up.

-- Wet a sponge with the water, squeeze to release excess then wipe area in a circular/rotating motion.
-Don’t use the sponge dripping wet.
-Rinse dirty sponge in a bucket of water, submerge again in the Murphy’s Oil Soap water and repeat process until everything is picked up.
+- Saturate a sponge in the solution, squeeze to release excess then wipe in a circular/rotating motion.
+Don’t use it sopping wet.
+Rinse dirty sponge thoroughly, submerge again in the Murphy’s Oil Soap mix and repeat process until everything has been removed.

 When all else fails:

-Put on your favorite, nicest pair of black slacks or your most expensive, cute black dress and walk through your house.
+Put on your favorite, nicest pair of black slacks or your most expensive, cute black dress and walk through the house.
 Voila!
 Hair from miles around will be on them ;).

-- Instead of throwing out nylon stockings that have a run or two in them, cut them into strips that will cover the head of your dog’s brush.
-Carefully place the nylon strip over the pins and pull down until the pin heads poke through.
+- Instead of throwing away nylon stockings that have a run or two in them, cut them into strips that will cover the head of your pet’s brush.
+Carefully place the nylon strip over the pins and pull down until the heads poke through.

-- Brush your cat or dog and when the grooming job is done, just pull off the strip of nylon and all the collected fur will come off with it.
+- Groom your cat or dog and when the job is done, just pull off the strip of pantyhose and all the collected fur will peel off too.

-This will work on bristle brushes or slickers (the kind with the straight steel pins).
+This is ideal for bristle types or slickers (the kind that have straight steel pins).

 Remember: Occasionally dip and whisk the brush around in a dog shampoo/water solution then rinse to wash out dirt and oils collected.
-This will help keep the brush clean.
+This will help keep it clean.